simon119/library-management-system/README.md

 # library-management-system
-This system will allow anyone aceess information on books availability
+This system will allow anyone access information on books availability